amazinglyaws/githubactions_devsecops/README.md

 #### Step 3A:  Integrate SonarQube with GitHub Actions
 - Go to SonarQube dashboard <EC2 public ip>:9000
 - On SonarQube dashboard, select 'Manually'
-- Provide project name, key and branch name and click Setup
+- Provide project name, key and branch name and click 'Setup'
 - Select 'With GitHub actions'
 - Follow the steps in the Overview section to start the integration with GitHub repository
 - Open your GitHub account and select your repository.
 In my case it is 'githubactions_devsecops'